Genuit Group (LON:GEN) PT Lowered to GBX 661

-Genuit Group (LON:GEN – Get Rating) had its price target dropped by equities research analysts at Deutsche Bank Aktiengesellschaft from GBX 713 ($8.62) to GBX 661 ($7.99) in a report released on Wednesday, MarketBeat reports.
-The brokerage presently has a “buy” rating on the stock.
-Deutsche Bank Aktiengesellschaft’s price objective points to a potential upside of 58.51% from the company’s current price.
+Genuit Group (LON:GEN – Get Rating) had its price objective reduced by Deutsche Bank Aktiengesellschaft from GBX 713 ($8.62) to GBX 661 ($7.99) in a research note published on Wednesday morning, MarketBeat.com reports.
+They currently have a buy rating on the stock.

-GEN has been the subject of several other reports.
-Berenberg Bank dropped their target price on shares of Genuit Group from GBX 640 ($7.73) to GBX 580 ($7.01) and set a “buy” rating for the company in a research report on Friday, June 10th.
-Shore Capital reaffirmed a “buy” rating on shares of Genuit Group in a research report on Thursday, May 19th.
+Several other equities analysts also recently weighed in on GEN. Berenberg Bank cut their target price on Genuit Group from GBX 640 ($7.73) to GBX 580 ($7.01) and set a buy rating on the stock in a research report on Friday, June 10th.
+Shore Capital reissued a buy rating on shares of Genuit Group in a research report on Thursday, May 19th.

 Insider Activity at Genuit Group